10 Catchy Greeting Examples for Customer Service

 Comic style hello with the words customer service greeting messages

-Want to refresh your call centre scripts with great customer service greetings?
+Want to refresh your call centre opening spiel with some great customer service greetings?
 Look no further!

 With 59% of professionals saying their contact centre is primarily voice, it’s important that agents are trained to properly greet customers and get every conversation off to the best possible start.